denten-books/plain-text/0-intro.md

 ## Method

+> We cannot separate the two things, head and hand [...] the science of life
+> is a superb and dazzlingly lighted hall which may be reached only by passing
+> through a long and ghastly kitchen [...]
+We shall reach really fruitful and
+> luminous generalizations about vital phenomena only in so far as we
+> ourselves experiment and, in hospitals, amphitheaters, or laboratories stir
+> the fetid or throbbing ground of life [@bernard_introduction_1957, 3-15].

 My approach to writing *Plain Text* stems from the desire to enact theory capable of addressing the grim picture Friedrich Kittler paints at the end of his influential monograph.[^ln-kittler2] By all accounts, Kittler was neither